gvwilson/fiction/in-heck/index.md

 while attempting to take possession of items that do not belong to them," it said, its voice buzzing slightly.
-"We request punitive measures be taken to deter a repeat of such attempts."
+"We request punitive measures be applied to deter a repeat of such attempts."

 Mayor Lupus sucked in her cheeks.
 "Is that right, boys?